 Looking forward to the future, Fé doesn’t just intend to focus on the canoe song album.
 A lover of all types of music, Fé sees these coming years as her final opportunity to fulfil her dream of making a funk album.
 “I cannot wait, I am so frustrated.
 I want to be in the studio with all of my funkiest of musician buddies!” she proclaimed.
 She has dreams of collaborating with a variety of musicians that she admires, particularly Navajo trumpeter Delbert Anderson whose horn skills she waxed lyrical about.
 Her appreciation of the genre came from a young age listening to Motown records, referencing the likes of Aretha Franklin and Stevie Wonder.
 Her musical heroes were not just within the soul and funk genres however.
 Indigenous folk star Buffy Saint-Marie was a key formative influence, as was fusion musician Frank Zappa.
 Fé even mentions a love of flamenco before exclaiming “I love everything, man!”

-Away from music Fé has been invited to collaborate in a fascinating film project by British director Clive Bradley called Reclaim My Skin.
-Her time in the writers’ room was crucial to aid the team tell the story of Native women in North America.
+Away from music, Fé collaborated on a TV project with British writer Clive Bradley, and her time in the writers’ room was crucial to aid the team tell the story of Native women in North America.
+She is also currently working with indigenous director Marie Clements on a film called Reclaim My Skin.
 Though she is deeply honoured to be involved with such a unique project showcasing female voices through their poetry, artwork and other creative endeavours, ultimately her passion remains to be one thing - music.
 For Fé, although she is an intellect whose understanding of the world is a deeply engaging one to listen to, perhaps nothing she says can match the universality of what she is able to communicate through the power of song.
 She poetically puts it, “Music is like breath.
 It’s life.
 And so we all breathe together and its connection it’s like prayer.
 For me that’s what it is.”